civicrm/civicrm-dev-docs/docs/documentation/extensions.md

 1. You use the git repo for your extension to store its documentation.
 * You store the content in [markdown](/markdownrules) files within a `docs` directory in your project.
 * You use git branches just like you normally would, with that `docs` directory sitting there in every branch.
-* You put one file at the root level of your poject, `mkdocs.yml` to configure some of the high-level details of your book.
+* You put one file at the root level of your project, `mkdocs.yml` to configure some of the high-level details of your book.
 * You use MkDocs locally to preview your book.
 * When you're ready, you make a pull request on our [publishing system](https://github.com/civicrm/civicrm-docs) to add the necessary configuration for your book, so that it gets published to [docs.civicrm.org](https://docs.civicrm.org).
 * You configure GitHub to tell our publishing system when to publish updates to your book.